Sampling two-dimensional isometric tensor network states: Numerical demonstrations

 The results are shown in Figure~\ref{fig:topK_rand}.
-The top panel compares the $20$ highest-probability bitstrings from the exact distribution with those identified by the top-$K$ isoTNS algorithm.
-For all bond dimensions considered, the algorithm correctly recovers the $6$ most probable states.
-Beyond this point, due to the greedy nature of the algorithm, some high probability configurations are not sampled while others with lower probability are selected instead.
-Nevertheless, the algorithm generally performs well in identifying high-probability states.
-The bottom panel shows the absolute differences between the exact probabilities and those obtained using the top-$K$ isoTNS algorithm.
-These differences highlight the impact of truncation error arising from the restriction to finite bond dimension, which affects the accuracy of the estimated probabilities.
+The top panel compares the 20 highest-probability bitstrings of the exact distribution with the configurations returned by the greedy top-$K$ isoTNS algorithm.
+As discussed in \cref{sec:topK}, the top-$K$ procedure is greedy and is not guaranteed to recover the exact global top-$K$ states.
+For all bond dimensions considered, the algorithm correctly recovers the 6 most probable states.
+For $\chi=16$, the probabilities of the returned configurations agree with the exact probabilities up to numerical precision, so the remaining discrepancy in the top panel is not caused by truncation error.
+Rather, beyond the first six states, the greedy search misses some exact top-ranked configurations and instead returns other large probability configurations.
+For $\chi=12$ and $\chi=8$, there is an additional source of error from finite-bond-dimension truncation in the row contractions.
+This is quantified in the bottom panel, which shows the absolute differences between the exact and computed probabilities for the configurations returned by the top-$K$ algorithm.
+The $\chi=16$ errors are at numerical precision, whereas the $\chi=12$ and $\chi=8$ errors quantify algorithmic truncation errors.